flutter/website/src/development/ui/navigation/index.md

 ---

-Flutter has an imperative routing mechanism, the `Navigator` widget, and a more idomatic declarative routing mechanism (which is similar to build methods as used with widgets), the `Router` widget.
+Flutter has an imperative routing mechanism, the `Navigator` widget, and a more idiomatic declarative routing mechanism (which is similar to build methods as used with widgets), the `Router` widget.

 The two systems can be used together (indeed, the declarative system